LukeStassinopoulos/CaeserJS/README.md

 # CeaserJS
-Using JavaScript for encryption and decryption using a Ceaser cypher
+Using JavaScript to encrypt and decrypt with a Caeser cypher